 Last year, participants had the opportunity to visit Jeanne Jugan Residence Home, Mary Campbell Center, Family Promise, Boys and Girls Club, West End Neighborhood House, Habitat for Humanity, Sunday Breakfast Mission and the Settlement House at Meeting Ground.

 The Service Team is an involvement opportunity in each complex for residential students who wish to assume leadership roles to create community service experiences for the residents of their complex.
 Service Teams assist in the ongoing implementation of their complex’s Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their complex.
-For more information about Service Teams, or to find out how to get involved in your own complex’s service team, contact your Complex Coordinator, or Siobhan May, Student Engagement Coordinator.
+For more information about Service Teams, or to find out how to get involved in your own complex’s service team, contact your Complex Coordinator.

 Service Teams may request funding for service projects and events.
 To request funding, please fill out the Service Team Funding Request form.